floppyFK/kittyhack/README.md

 - **Manage cats and add new cats**
 - **Show incoming/outgoing Events**
 - **AI Training** Create a custom object detection model for your cat and your environment by using your own images
+- **Support of external IP cameras** for enhanced viewing angles and improved night vision comapred to the internal Kittyflap camera
 - **Home Assistant integration via MQTT**

 ---